The 2014 Spring/Summer Schedule is posted here. Please check back often for additions, subtractions or changes.

 PLEASE DO NOT EMAIL THE NATIONAL OFFICE.
 They will refer you to the State Director.

 Thank you for playing USSSA Fastpitch.
 We are looking forward to another exciting year.

-All 8U-14U teams must qualify to play in the USSSA World Series.
-16U & 18U teams do not have to play in a State Tournament to qualify; however, to participate as a "B" team, they must participate in a least one or two USSSA qualified event(s) to get "B" status.
+Teams do not have to qualify to play in the USSSA World Series.
+However, to participate as a "B" team, teams must participate in a least one or two USSSA qualified event(s) to get "B" status.

-To qualify, teams must actively participate in a least one qualifying USSSA tournament and one of the USSSA State Championships.* To get "B" status, your team may be required to play in more than one qualifying tournament.
-Registering, paying online, and reserving hotels does NOT qualify your participation in the USSSA World Series
+To get "B" status, your team may be required to play in more than one or two qualifying tournament.
+Registering, paying online, and reserving hotels does NOT qualify your participation in the USSSA World Series or State Championships.

 Your team's A or B status is determined by the State Director and/or the USSSA National Office.
 Registering in a "B" division does NOT guarantee you will play in your age group's "B" division if the State Director or National Office classify you an "A" team.

 July 12–19: 10A/B/C, 12A/B/C, 14B/C

 July 12–19: 8U, 11U, 13U

 NOTE: Tournament Directors reserve the right to deny "A" teams playing up in older "B"

 1) Winning Percentage